lwjohnst86/LearningR/README.md

-# LearningR: Practicing awesomeness :D
+# LearningR: Practicing amazingness 🤩

 This is for the DDA R course.
 Yeayyy!